GoogleChrome/developer.chrome.com/site/en/docs/multidevice/faq/index.md

 Create a bookmark via the menu, find it in the bookmark list, long-press on it, and tap "Add to home screen".

-### I’ve written my mobile web app to use feature X, but Chrome for Android doesn’t support it
+### I've written my mobile web app to use feature X, but Chrome for Android doesn't support it

 Please see if this is already a [known issue][2] and star it if it is.
 Otherwise, please log a bug.
 Also, see [chromestatus.com][3] to track new and upcoming features in Chrome.